Take a moment and imagine cutting your carbohydrate intake by 90 percent. It sounds incredibly challenging, but it is still possible.

-Neuroprotective effects and better cognitive performance, which include less brain fog or energy falls, better memory in the elderly and reduction of the symptoms of epilepsy.
+Neuroprotective effects and better cognitive performance include less brain fog or energy falls, better memory in the elderly, and reduction of the symptoms of epilepsy.

-Sometimes, better sleep, less muscle pain or weakness, and more energy in general.
+Sometimes, better sleep, less muscle pain or weakness, and more energy.
 Reduction of bone loss or osteoporosis.

-In athletes, possible favorable changes in body mass and body composition, together with an increase in the relative values of maximum oxygen uptake and oxygen consumption at the lactate threshold.
+In athletes, possible favorable changes in body mass and body composition and increased relative values of maximum oxygen uptake and oxygen consumption at the lactate threshold.

 In some cases, lower risk of cardiovascular disease or metabolic syndrome, including normalization factors such as high blood sugar or unhealthy cholesterol levels.

-Sometimes even substantial reductions in body fat are very common when consuming a very low carbohydrate diet.
+Sometimes even substantial reductions in body fat are widespread when consuming a deficient carbohydrate diet.
 The reason why this happens is due to the effects of lowering glucose, as described above.

 Once the glucose in carbohydrate foods is no longer available for energy, the body will use stored body fat instead, or fat and protein consumed from food.

 While this is very useful, it is not the only way to lose weight or improve things like blood sugar and cholesterol.
-Research shows that almost any diet that helps you achieve a healthier body weight can reduce or even reverse the risk factors of cardiovascular disease / metabolic syndrome.
+Research shows that almost any diet that helps you achieve a healthier body weight can reduce or even reverse cardiovascular disease / metabolic syndrome risk factors.